deniel666/FPF_/FPF-Spec.md

   * where a parameter sits,
   * which kinds it can take,
   * whether it’s by value/by reference,
-  * and how substitution behaves.
+  * how substitution behaves,
+  * and (in prose) what kind of slot‑operation is being described.

 * **F2 - Cross‑disciplinary reuse.**
   Slot discipline must work for:

   * logical relations (KD‑CAL, LOG‑CAL),
   * episteme structures (C.2.1),
   * systems/roles/methods (A/B),
-  * services and APIs (including Method/Service interfaces and ports),
+  * services and APIs (including method/service interfaces and ports),
-  * cells in a tables and databases,
+  * cells in tables and databases,
   * guards, bridges, and flows in E.TGA,
   * and publication operations (E.17).

-    A scheme that is too domain-specific (e.g. “database attributes only”) won’t scale; the same discipline must underlie **all** `U.Signature`d argument/port lists.
+  A scheme that is too domain‑specific (e.g. “database attributes only”) won’t scale; the same discipline must underlie **all** `U.Signature`d argument/port lists.

 * **F3 - Alignment with existing tooling.**
   Tooling stacks already operate with:

   * typed parameters and records,
   * identifiers vs values vs references,
-  * sometimes row‑polymorphic fields or effect annotations.
+  * and (in modern typed settings) explicit distinctions between *binding*, *store update*, and *mutation*.

   FPF must line up with this practice enough that signatures can be implemented without inventing a parallel type system.

 * **F4 - I/D/S discipline.**
   Strict distinction (A.7, E.10.D2) already separates **intensional objects**, their **descriptions**, and **specifications**.
-The same kind of discipline is needed inside relations:
+The same discipline is needed inside relations:

   * slot ≠ value ≠ reference,
   * system role ≠ slot name,
-  * describedEntity ≠ guard.
+  * describedEntity ≠ guard,
+  * and “change the reference” ≠ “change the thing referred to”.

 * **F5 - Didactic primacy and naming discipline.**
   E.8 and E.10 demand patterns that are:

   * teachable (Tell‑Show‑Show examples, explicit biases),
   * lexically guarded (Tech/Plain split, explicit head‑nouns).

   Slot discipline must integrate seamlessly with that.

+* **F6 - Binding‑time talk must be unambiguous.**
+  “Early binding / late binding” is meaningful only if the author states **what is being fixed when**.
+FPF needs a canonical way to speak about:

+  * early/late **slot filling**,
+  * early/late **reference resolution / dispatch**,
+  * and (where a language surface is in play) early/late **name binding**.

-### A.6.5:4 - Solution — SlotKind / ValueKind / RefKind triple
+### A.6.5:4 - Solution — SlotKind / ValueKind / RefKind triple (plus a slot‑operation lexicon)

 #### A.6.5:4.1 - Three layers for every argument position

-`U.RelationSlotDiscipline` extends `U.Signature` with a **three-layer description** for every argument position (whether we call it “parameter”, “slot”, “coordinate”, or “port” in colloquial prose).
+`U.RelationSlotDiscipline` extends `U.Signature` with a **three‑layer description** for every argument position (whether we call it “parameter”, “slot”, “coordinate”, or “port” in colloquial prose).
 In **normative** text, the canonical word is **slot**, and the canonical carrier is a **SlotSpec** triple (A.6.0).

-1. **SlotKind (place in relation).**
+1. **SlotKind (place in signature).**
-   *How this position is denoted in the Signature and what is fixed about it by the relation’s definition.*
+   *How this position is denoted in the Signature and what is fixed about it by the signature’s definition.*
    – Examples: `DescribedEntitySlot`, `GroundingHolonSlot`, `ClaimGraphSlot`, `ViewpointSlot`, `ServiceEndpointSlot`, `CallerHolonSlot`, `MetricSlot`.
-   – SlotKind is **structural**: it picks out **one distinguished place** in the argument/port list of a given relation or operator; it does **not** name a “role” played by the occupant.
+   – SlotKind is **structural**: it picks out **one distinguished place** in the argument/port/field list of a given relation, operator, record, or other signatured bundle; it does **not** name a “role” played by whatever fills the slot.
-   – For an n-ary relation declared in a `U.Signature`, the pair *(Signature id, SlotKind)* identifies a **slot**; positional indices are merely a presentation-level enumeration of these slots.
+   – For an n‑ary relation/operator declared in a `U.Signature`, the pair *(Signature id, SlotKind)* identifies a **slot**; positional indices are merely a presentation‑level enumeration of these slots.
-   – What an occupant “does” in that place (its contribution to laws, constraints, effects) is governed by the **laws over the Signature** and by the corresponding ValueKind, not by SlotKind-as-“role”.
+   – What a filler “does” in that place (its contribution to laws, constraints, effects) is governed by the **laws over the Signature** and by the corresponding ValueKind, not by SlotKind‑as‑“role”.

-2. **ValueKind (kind of occupant).**
+2. **ValueKind (kind of slot filler).**
-   *Which kinds of things may occupy this position in principle (at the intensional level).*
+   *Which kinds of things may fill this position in principle (at the intensional level).*
    – Examples: `U.Entity`, `U.Holon`, `U.Method`, `U.Episteme`, `U.ClaimGraph`, `U.Viewpoint`, `U.Characteristic`, `U.ReferenceScheme`.
-   – ValueKind is a **Kind** (C.3.\*) or another kernel‑level type; it is **not** a slot and never carries `*Slot`/`*Ref` suffixes.
+   – ValueKind is a **Kind** (C.3.*) or another kernel‑level type; it is **not** a slot and never carries `*Slot`/`*Ref` suffixes.

 3. **RefKind (how we store / refer).**
    *What reference/identifier we actually store in episteme when we fill this slot.*